 Note: When using campaign budget optimization, adjusting your campaign budget might cause multiple ad sets within the campaign to reenter the learning phase.

 For example, if you increase your budget from $100 to $101, that isn’t likely to cause one or more ad sets to reenter the learning phase.
 However, if you change your budget from $100 to $1000, one or more ad sets may reenter the learning phase.

-There isn’t a specific threshold, as it depends on a lot of factors, such as the overall budget for the campaign, the number of edits (are you changing just the budget or budget and bid, etc.).
-In general, it’s better to make a 20% bid or budget change rather than a 70% change as the 20% change is less likely to register as a significant edit.
+There is not a specific threshold.
+Because it depends on a lot of factors, such as the overall budget for the campaign and the number of edits.
+Are you changing just the budget or budget and bid?
+In general, it is better to make a 20% bid or budget change.
+Rather than a 70% change as the 20% change is less likely to register as a significant edit.

-Interestingly, there was some internal research done and they found that the smaller the overall budget, the bigger the change is likely to have to be considered significant (seems counterintuitive to me).
+Interestingly, there was some internal research done.
+They found that the smaller the overall budget, the bigger the change is likely to have to be considered significant.
+However, it seems counterintuitive.

 Yes, dependent on the situation.
 If performance is bad, for example, and you know a new creative is performing well in other campaigns, it probably makes sense to take a significant edit to add it in.